The History and Threat of Mustard Gas

 We’re in exactly the same situation today.

 Despite over a hundred years of scientific advancements, we still haven’t figured out a way to keep mustard gas from killing people—a testament to the inherent dangers of chemical weapons.
 By the time a patient begins to develop blisters, all a doctor can really do is watch and monitor vital signs.
-If the patient survives past days three and four, when most mustard victims die, they stand a relatively good chance of pulling through.
+If the patient survives past three or four days after exposure, when most mustard victims die, they stand a relatively good chance of pulling through.

-Even then, the patient will experience lifelong consequences from their exposure.
-For starters, they will be more sensitive to mustard gas in much the same manner as somebody who has a compromised immune system will be to the common cold.
+Even then, the patient will experience lifelong consequences as the exposure may result in making them more sensitive to mustard gas in much the same manner as somebody who has a compromised immune system will be to the common cold.
 A smaller dose of mustard can produce similar results as the former large dose the next time the victim is exposed.

 In addition, the patient will have an increased risk of infection for the rest of their life, a higher risk of cancer, and a good chance of permanently losing all of their body hair.
 They may also experience issues with nausea and vomiting due to mustard gas’s ability to impede DNA replication in the gut (it also does this in the bone marrow).